GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 * Everything ok, no files

 #Other problems
+We managed to analyze the project with Sonarqube, founding the following extra issues:

 * getLong(..) should return a long instead of a Long object.
 * GenericValue class should have a more meaningful name, since it is used often in the inspected code for non trivial operation.
 According to the Javadoc it "Handles persistence for any defined entity".
 His name should reflect the offered functionalities.

+##PersistedServiceJob
+* “jobID” literal duplicated 4 times, should be replaced by a constant.
+* “currentRecurrenceCount” literal duplicated 3 times, should be replaced by a constant.
+* “currentRetryCount” literal duplicated 3 times, should be replaced by a constant.
+* “runByInstanceID” literal duplicated 4 times, should be replaced by a constant.
+* “statusId” literal duplicated 7 times, should be replaced by a constant.
+* “startDateTime” literal duplicated 4 times, should be replaced by a constant.
+* “parentJobId” literal duplicated 4 times, should be replaced by a constant.
+* “startTime” variable at line 105 should be renamed since hides the field declared at line 69.
+* Method init should be refactored since it have too high cognitive and cyclomatic complexity.
+* “Long” constructor at line 206 should be removed.
+* “Long” constructor at line 208 should be removed.
+* Useless Assignment at line 222
+* _if_ statement at line 309 always evaluated to false.

+##JobPoller
+* _pollWaitTime_ method should be moved into JobManagerPoller class
+* Useless Assignment at line 125
+* Method _newThread_ at line 200 should have the @Override notation
+* Method _run_ at line 210 should have the @Override notation, and it should be refactored since it is too complex (it contains several if/for/while/switch/try statements nested).
+* Nested _try_ block at line 245 should be extracted into a separate method

 #Effort spent